Some of the fine folks I’ve gotten to work with.

 Meeting deadlines is what I do.
 I honed my illustration chops in newspapers; I’m a master of the quick turnaround.
 Whether it’s knocking out pirates and sharks for Duracell, box-top skunks and porcupines for the Would You Rather? series of games, character and environment concepts for Disney Interactive, or a bunch of player caricatures for an ESPN: The Magazine article—the project will be delivered on time.

 Design has been a guiding force in my life.
 My degree is graphic communication with an informal study in illustration (I maxed out the illustration courses my university offered).
 In my career I have been a graphic designer, art and creative director.
 (I love working with a team.)
 Informed by my design training, shape and movement are key elements in my illustration work.
 I believe that good design is a foundation of our industry regardless of the medium.
 I’m a nerd for it wherever it shows up—page, computer or device screen, interior and architecture.

 Animation is a passion.
-In an alternate universe I went to animation school—the decision between that and illustration/graphic design degrees was a tough one.
-I’ve been a hardcore fan of the industry and keep up with the studios and the craft.
-It was, therefore, a dream come true when I had the chance to be an animation lead for Richard Linklater’s A Scanner Darkly.
+I’m the assistant animation director with Minnow Mountain on The Tornante Company’s Amazon production Undone (September 2019).
+I was an animation lead for Richard Linklater’s A Scanner Darkly.
 It was one of the best times of my life working with the amazing staff we had, the director himself, and the producers and team at Warner Independent.
-Character design and sequential story telling are what I have to offer the industry.
+Character design and sequential storytelling are what I have to offer the industry.

 Drop me a line.
 I would love to hear from you.
 Let’s have a good time knocking something out.